cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 ## #3: "Automatic semicolon insertion."

+It's definitely a little strange.

+However, it only takes maybe a day to grasp.

-Use an editor, IDE, or linter which catches missing semicolons.
+In the meantime, while you're trying to wrap you head around it, use an editor, IDE, or linter which catches missing semicolons.

 In any language that uses semicolons, you're prone to unintended behavior when you leave them off.
 In a compiled language, this happens at compile-time.
 In an interpreted language, this happens at runtime.

 ## #4: "JavaScript is seriously abused.
 Much of the code in the wild, especially those in commonly used libraries, are [sic] very badly written."